 The round-topped loaf is baked without a lid, which allows it to stretch upward and have a light and soft texture.
-On the other hand, the flat-topped loaf is baked with a lid, so the evaporation of water is minimal; it has a moist and chewy texture as a result.
+On the other hand, the flat-topped loaf is baked with a lid, so the evaporation of water is minimal; it has a moist and chewy texture.

 History of Shokupan

-Bread itself was first introduced to Japan in 1543 by the Portuguese (hence, we call it pan, which is derived from the Portuguese word pão).
+Bread was first introduced to Japan in 1543 by the Portuguese (hence, we call it pan, derived from the Portuguese word pão).
 However, it wasn’t consumed regularly by the Japanese for centuries.

-After World War II, a flat-topped square loaf was introduced by the American Resident Army.
+After World War II, the American Resident Army introduced a flat-topped square loaf.
 The loaf was cut into eight slices and made into sandwiches for stationed soldiers.
 Japanese bakers gradually adapted this bread to suit Japanese tastes, and shokupan was born.
 Since then, shokupan has been a big part of Japanese food culture.

 My Past Disappointment and Mistakes

-I want to share some mistakes from my early days of shokupan making, in case some of you have had or will have similar disappointment.
+I want to share some mistakes from my early shokupan making in case some of you have had or will have similar disappointments.

-When I made my first shokupan almost a decade ago, I was so disappointed when my bread came out particularly tiny compared to a regular Japanese loaf!
-All because I was using a regular American Pullman loaf pan to make shokupan.
-Even though the pan size difference seems insignificantly small, it does affect the outcome of the bread.
+When I made my first shokupan almost a decade ago, I was so disappointed when my bread came out tiny compared to a regular Japanese loaf!
+I was using a regular American Pullman loaf pan to make shokupan.
+Even though the pan size difference seems insignificant, it does affect the outcome of the bread.

 You can see the contrast of the end results below.
 I made two loaves here—one with the regular Western-style loaf pan and the other with the Japanese loaf pan I’m using now.
 The square and dotted lines show the area we use for Japanese-style sandwiches.

-As you can see, a slice from the regular loaf pan is so small that I could barely make Japanese-style sandwiches with it!
+As you can see, a slice from the regular loaf pan is so tiny that I could barely make Japanese-style sandwiches with it!

 Looking for the right size, I went a bit crazy.
 I purchased four more loaf pans!
 I even brought back 1.5 kin Tiger Crown loaf pans from Japan.
 Unfortunately, none were even close to the authentic shokupan size.
 Please note that there is no standard for loaf pan sizes in Japan, and every company makes their shokupan mold a different size.

 But then, several years ago, my luck changed!
 That’s when Asai Shoten (浅井商店), the famous kitchen equipment company in Kappabashi, Tokyo, introduced its own line of “Ideal Shokupan Molds (理想の食パン型).”
-These pans make bread loaves that are really close in size to the shokupan sold in bakeries and supermarkets in Japan.
+These pans make bread loaves close in size to the shokupan sold in bakeries and supermarkets in Japan.

 The bread I baked with her was the best shokupan I ever made.
 It was unbelievable.
-Her recipe itself is similar to the recipes I’ve tried making, but the techniques she taught me made such a huge difference!
+Her recipe is similar to those I’ve tried, but the techniques she taught me made such a huge difference!

 During my first class with Mariko, I learned two mistakes that I had made early on:

-- The KitchenAid Professional Series stand mixer with a spiral hook was the wrong choice.
+- The KitchenAid Professional Series stand mixer with a spiral hook was wrong.
 I tried and failed many times to make a loaf of shokupan with this machine.
-The bowl is too wide on the bottom and the wet shokupan dough doesn’t engage the spiral hook.
-Last year, I bought a KitchenAid Artisan Series stand mixer (325 watts) and this is the perfect tool for making a loaf of shokupan.
-Note: It turns out that you can succeed with a Professional Series stand mixer IF you double the rectangular loaf recipe, since there’s enough dough to engage the spiral hook.
+The bowl is too wide on the bottom, and the wet dough doesn’t engage the spiral hook.
+Last year, I bought a KitchenAid Artisan Series stand mixer (325 watts), and this is the perfect tool for making a loaf of shokupan.
+Note: You can succeed with a Professional Series stand mixer IF you double the rectangular loaf recipe since there’s enough dough to engage the spiral hook.

 - Speed 2 on KitchenAid is the wrong speed.
-The KitchenAid instruction manual recommends Speed 2 for kneading, but it takes forever to reach the right dough texture.
+The KitchenAid instruction manual recommends Speed 2 for kneading, but reaching the right dough texture takes forever.
 Shokupan dough requires more aggressive kneading to develop gluten.
 Mariko taught me to use Speed 4 and 6.
-It was a total game changer.
+It was a total game-changer.

-I also learned that advanced knowledge and the right techniques make a huge difference in the quality of your bread.
+I also learned that advanced knowledge and the proper techniques make a huge difference in the quality of your bread.

 Trust me that you can make pretty good bread following my written recipe below, but with Mariko’s guidance, you can improve your techniques even further.
 It’s the little things you do that will improve the texture and flavor of your bread.